bilalkhalidshaikh/Nikeui/README.md

 ## Project Overview

 The Nike Clone is designed to replicate the sleek and dynamic user experience of the original Nike website.
-Utilizing Next.js and Tailwind CSS, this project emphasizes performance, responsiveness, and aesthetic fidelity to the Figma template.
+Utilizing Next.js and Tailwind CSS, this project emphasizes performance, responsiveness, and aesthetic fidelity to the [Figma template](https://www.figma.com/design/UZv7fjeO8bTfsY0eN3KsRZ/Nike-UI---Free-UI-Kit-(Recreated)-(Community)?t=EamuDEmzLp5BRIEM-0).

 ## Features